Fox says never imagined "Back to the Future" popularity 30 years on

-NEW YORK (Reuters) - When Marty McFly and Emmett “Doc” Brown first appeared on screen in 1985’s “Back to the Future”, the duo won over legions of fans with their time-traveling adventures.
+NEW YORK, Oct 22 (Reuters) - When Marty McFly and Emmett “Doc” Brown first appeared on screen in 1985’s “Back to the Future”, the duo won over legions of fans with their time-travelling adventures.

 Thirty years on, Michael J. Fox, who portrayed the teenage McFly, says he never imagined the continued popularity of the sci-fi trilogy.